 Just out of curiosity, how does Stefaan Van Hooydonk unlearn every day at work?

 “I keep my entire ‘rucksack’ behind the door when I’m in the office, and try to build up a new rucksack when working,” he says with a studious smile.
 Considering the effort that Stefaan invested to launch four academies under Flipskool — including a ‘Happiness Academy’, which focuses on Flipsters’ passions — little wonder that his rucksack of experiences is getting bigger and bigger every day.
 What has also helped fill it up are the different scenarios and different ways of doing things that he has observed at Flipkart.

 Stefaan explains that he finds it more interesting to reinvent things from scratch and, given his experience, to do something that is tailor-made for an organization.

-To understand how Stefaan Van Hooydonk has reinvented Flipkart’s internal knowledge management engine, and what makes him tick when he’s not unlearning, read these excerpts from an exclusive interview.
+To understand how Stefaan Van Hooydonk has reinvented Flipkart’s internal knowledge management engine, and what makes him tick when he’s not unlearning, read excerpts from an engaging interview.

 Does learning define the culture of an organization?